kristajg/react-sandbox/README.md

 # react-sandbox
 This is a base level sandbox app to pull down and start using React out of the box.

-Includes webpack, react-router, and bootstrap.
+Includes express, webpack, react-router, and bootstrap.

 Skip the setup fatigue and start building a sandcastle.